 11. Both Summer and Winter Drink

 You can drink Hibiscus tea either as a hot tea or an iced tea.
 If you want to keep yourself warm in the winter, brew it and drink it straight away.
 It only takes a few minutes to make.
 If you do not want to drink it hot, perhaps in the summer, you can drink Hibiscus iced tea.
 It takes about 20 minutes for preparation, and then you can cool yourself off in a healthy, refreshing way.

 Hibiscus tea has a taste that is very similar to cranberry juice.
 It can be described as tart, so you can add sugar or honey to increase the sweetness.
-Depending on your taste, you can also try adding spices like cinnamon, cloves, nutmeg, and ginger.
+Depending on your taste, you can also add spices like cinnamon, cloves, nutmeg, and ginger.

 Side Effects of Hibiscus Tea

 Although Hibiscus tea is a health enhancer and a natural weight loss booster, there are some possible side effects you should be aware of.

 Blood Pressure: The health benefits of Hibiscus tea include lowering blood pressure (antihypertensive property).
 Therefore, it is not recommended for people who already have low blood pressure and hypotension.
 In addition, it may cause faintness, dizziness, and even damage the heart or brain if consumed by anyone with low blood pressure.

 Pregnancy and Fertility: Hibiscus tea is not recommended for pregnant women, mainly due to its emmenagogue effects, which may stimulate menstruation or blood flow in the uterus or pelvic region.
 For those undergoing hormonal treatments or taking birth control pills, it is recommended to consult your health specialist regarding the consumption of Hibiscus tea.

 Hallucinatory Effect: Some people may feel intoxicated or experience hallucinations after drinking Hibiscus tea.
 Therefore, you should be cautious until you know how your body reacts to the tea.
 Don't drive a car or try anything particularly dangerous until you know its effects on your system.

 Allergy: Some people might develop allergic reactions such as itchy red eyes, sinus, or hay fever when consuming Hibiscus tea.